 - Ultra-fast fiber-optic network speeds that peak at 20 gigabits per second (Gbps), which will mean HD movies can be downloaded in seconds

-- Reduced latency or lag time on cellular devices and cuts in response time from hundreds of milliseconds down to a few, bolstering real-time data transfer
+- Reduced latency or lag time on cellular devices and cuts in response time from hundreds of milliseconds down to a few, boosting real-time data transfer

 - Simultaneous connections among more smart devices, supporting one million devices per 0.38 square miles, as compared to just 2,000 devices with 4G